Back to Projects

 What I Learned

-• Interview simulation can't just ask questions—it needs to replicate actual pressure.
-That's what separates useful practice from wasted time
+• Interview simulation can't just ask questions.
+It needs to replicate actual pressure.
+That's what separates useful practice from wasted time.

 • Different career paths need different questions.
-A behavioral interview for a PM looks nothing like a systems design interview for an engineer
+A behavioral interview for a PM looks nothing like a systems design interview for an engineer.

 • Confidence is measurable.
-When users report 3.5x better performance in real interviews, that's market validation
+When users report 3.5x better performance in real interviews, that's market validation.

 Impact & Growth